GermanPearls/time-tracker/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Improvement: Extended plugin requirement to EITHER Contact Forms 7 OR WP Forms as per their preference
+* Improvement: Moved 'Time Tracker Home' button to top of Time Tracker menu to clean up layout
+* Improvement: Mobile layout and usability tweaks

 = 2.4.7 =
 * New Feature: Notice to users - looking for beta testers for next major release!